Food Bank

 Last Sunday of each month.

-To help with the continuing food needs of our community, First Presbyterian Church has designated the last Sunday of each month as a BOUNTIFUL GIVING SUNDAY.
+To help with the continuing food needs of our community, First Presbyterian Church has designated the fourth Sunday of each month as a BOUNTIFUL GIVING SUNDAY.
 The Delhi Food Pantry accepts non-perishable food donations.
 Cash or check donations would be gratefully accepted for the purchase of fresh items.

 Please make checks out to: